-Since real TCP guarantees no errors at the emulated physical layer, your program must inject artificial transmission errors into your physical layer.
+Since real TCP guarantees no errors at the emulated physical layer, your program must inject artificial one-bit transmission errors into your physical layer.

-Force a transmission error in every 6th data frame sent by flipping any single bit in the errordetection bytes prior to transmission of the frame.
-Force a transmission error in every 8th ACK frame sent by using the same flipping mechanism. (i.e., data frames 6, 12, 18, ... sent will be perceived as in error by the receiver and ACK frames 8, 16, 24, ... sent will be perceived as error by the receiver.)
+Force a transmission error in every 7th data frame sent by flipping any single bit in the error-detection bytes prior to transmission of the frame.
+Force a transmission error in every 11th ACK frame sent by using the same flipping mechanism. (i.e., data frames 7, 14, 21, ... sent will be perceived as in error by the receiver and ACK frames 11, 22, 33, ... sent will be perceived as error by the receiver.)
 Note: since both the clients and the server can send data frames and ACK frames each of these counts that trigger transmission errors must be kept relative to whichever node is sending data or ACK frames.
+If your design includes NAKs, then NAK transmission error emulation should be identical to the ACK scheme.
 When the client or server data link layer times out due to either type of transmission error, it retransmits the data frame with the correct error-detection byte such that the retransmission will not be received with an error.